-We target to reach carbon neutrality in our own operations, including Scope 1 and Scope 2 emissions, by 2030.
-To further implement green initiatives across our value chain (Scope 3 emissions), we are deploying tools to help our value chain partners reduce their greenhouse gas emissions and overall carbon intensity by at least 50% from the base year of 2020 by 2030.
+To be a Green Alibaba, we target to reach carbon neutrality in our own operations, including Scope 1 emissions directly from company plant and equipment and Scope 2 grid electricity purchased for operations, by 2030.

+To further implement green initiatives across our value chain (Scope 3 emissions), we are deploying tools to help our ecosystem partners reduce their GHG emissions and overall carbon intensity by at least 50% from the base year of 2020, no later than 2030.
+Alibaba Cloud will lead our Scope 3 reduction efforts by targeting a "zero carbon cloud" to achieve Scope 1, 2 and 3 carbon neutrality by 2030.